-CAREER OPTIONS: EMORY UNIVERSITY LECTURER PROS \square Interacting with good colleagues and students. $\hfill \square$ No grant writing, but all the resources of an R1 university without a research group. $\hfill \Box$ Infrastructure for teaching at Emory is strong.
-There is time and support for educational innovation. \Box Time is flexible - Lecture track faculty can contribute to college life on many fronts, from committees, optional research projects, curricular reform $\hfill \Box$ You can be a valued member of a department if the department sees teaching as a priority.
-CONS \Box There was pressure to pursue the "Most Noble Path" for a PhD - the one of research, training graduate students, and writing papers. $\hfill \Box$ Some colleagues do not see the value of lecture track faculty.
-They see two levels of faculty, with tenure-track being superior. $\hfill \Box$ Guidelines for reappointment and promotion are not always clear.
-Resources do not always match expectations. $\hfill\Box$ Larger classes, less variety of courses taught, almost always first-and second-year level classes.
-Few opportunities to teach advanced classes. \square No true job security.
+CAREER OPTIONS: EMORY UNIVERSITY LECTURER PROS □ Interacting with good colleagues and students. the 🗆 No grant writing, but all an R1 resources of university without a research group. ☐ Infrastructure for teaching at Emory is strong.
+There is time and support for educational innovation. □ Time is flexible - Lecture track faculty can contribute to college life on many fronts, from committees, optional research projects, curricular reform □ You can be a valued member of a department if the department sees teaching as a priority.
+CONS □ There was pressure to pursue the "Most Noble Path" for a PhD - the one of research, training graduate students, and writing papers. □ Some colleagues do not see the value of lecture track faculty.
+They see two levels of faculty, with tenure-track being superior. □ Guidelines for reappointment and promotion always clear. are not Resources do not always match expectations. almost □ Larger classes, less variety of courses taught, always first-and second-year level classes.
+Few opportunities to teach advanced classes. □ No true job security.